webstudio-is/webstudio/packages/cli/README.md

 ### Vercel

-Once you've built the project locally, you can use the [Vercel CLI](https://vercel.com/docs/cli) to deploy your site directly to [Vercel](https://vercel.com):
+Once you've built the project locally, you can use the [Vercel CLI](https://vercel.com/docs/cli) to deploy your project directly to [Vercel](https://vercel.com):

 ```bash
 vercel deploy